Regulating the Election – Overview of Elections Canada and the Federal Electoral System Briefing Book (October 2021)

 The political financing regime for candidates is built around the role and responsibilities of the official agent, who is responsible for managing a candidate's financial transactions during an election campaign.
 Because official agents are largely unknown to Elections Canada before the election, it is difficult to train them in advance.
 While the agency produces manuals and web tutorials, the official agents learn the rules as they go along.
 They have access to the Political Entities Support Network to ask questions directly to Elections Canada's auditors.
 Many will only act once as an official agent.

 Supporting financial compliance

 Elections Canada strives to help political entities comply with the rules.
 This includes producing and updating training material, answering questions from political entities during and after the election and helping ensure that their financial reports are complete and accurate.
-Elections Canada has planned to complete the review of candidate's returns within a 12-month period following the filing deadline (by February 2021).
+Elections Canada's aims to complete the review of candidates' returns within a 12-month period following the filing deadline.

 Written opinions, guidelines and interpretation notes

 Since 2014, the CEA has included the requirement to issue written opinions, guidelines and interpretation notes (OGIs) on the application of the Act to registered parties, electoral district associations, candidates, nomination contestants and leadership contestants.
 OGIs may be issued following consultations with all registered parties and the Commissioner of Canada Elections.
 Elections Canada must respond to all OGI requests from political parties.

 OGIs fall into two categories: (1) written opinions and (2) guidelines and interpretation notes.
 Written opinions are issued only at the request of a political party (through its chief agent) and concern the application of a provision of the CEA to a specific activity or practice that a political entity proposes to engage in.
 Written opinions are binding on the CEO and the Commissioner and have precedential value.